CompuTec/wms-docs/user-guide/transactions/delivery/default-workflow.md

     :::

-    It is possible to set [ADD LINK] up a default Warehouse.
+    It is possible to set up a default Warehouse.
 In this case, the Warehouse Selection screen is skipped, and the Warehouse set as default is chosen automatically.

 3. The Customer Selection window will appear.